shtukas/nyx/Nyx/README.md

 ["Justin Bieber", "Paris", "Canada -> Justin Bieber"]
 ```

-says that the permanode belongs to the two nodes "Justin Bieber" and "Paris" and that there is a directed link from "Canada" to "Justin Bieber".
+says that the permanode has two tags "Justin Bieber" and "Paris" and that there is a directed link from "Canada" to "Justin Bieber".

-There is no need to "create" nodes, other than mentionning them.

 ## Dependencies